 Tiara spent her first year of university delivering her t-shirts around Cambridge by bike.
 The campaign skyrocketed, spread to other universities, and became known as SolidariTee.

 Over our first two campaigns, the SolidariTee student committees amassed donations and sales of over £43,000.

 We earned support from MPs such as Caroline Lucas, Jonathan Bartley, Tim Farron, and Jeremy Corbyn, among many others.

 See left: University of Oxford Representative Zara Baker standing

 in SolidariTee in Florence

-SolidariTee achieved a 2019 Diana Award, presented to exceptional young change-makers who have demonstrated a capacity to mobilise new generations to serve their communities and create long-lasting global change.
+In 2019, SolidariTee received a Diana Award, which is presented to exceptional young change-makers who have demonstrated a capacity to mobilise new generations to serve their communities and create long-lasting global change.

 Tiara was also awarded the 2019 Cambridge Vice-Chancellor’s Social Impact Award.
 Her campaigning with SolidariTee was described as ‘humbling and incredibly inspiring’.